press & podcasts

 digital signage done right ep: 169: internal communications strategy: aligning messaging with outcomes

-In this episode, I introduce mistakes organizations make by confusing communication tactics with a true strategy.
-I explain why simply pushing out messages without clear goals can leave employees confused and culture fragmented.
-This episode explores how to shift from reactive messaging to a strategic, culture-shaping approach that drives real behavior and business results.
-I also share my 3H Framework—Head, Heart, Hands—to help make communication more meaningful and actionable.
+In this episode, Alejandra highlights the mistakes organizations make by confusing communication tactics with a true strategy.
+She explains why simply pushing out messages without clear goals can leave employees confused and culture fragmented, and explores how to shift from reactive messaging to a strategic, culture-shaping approach that drives real behavior and business results.
+She also shares her 3H Framework™ — head, heart, and hands — to help make communication more meaningful and actionable.

 • Graphic of a light bulb with half a brain and half a gear inside, yellow background with radiant light, title "People Business" and host name O'Brien McMahon.